Ignazio Vian: Biography

 Still stationed in Boves when the Armistice of Cassibile was announced on 8 September 1943, Vian rejected German demands to surrender and went into hiding on Mount Bisalta, the mountain overlooking Boves, where he immediately took action to organize a small group of partisans who intended to oppose the German occupation, one of the first such groups to be born in Italy.
 He was soon joined by dozens of former soldiers from the dissolved Fourth Army; his group grew to some 150 men, which he organized with rules and methods that followed the training received in the army.
 Within two weeks of the Armistice, Vian's partisans were already waging guerrilla war on the German occupiers on the mountains around Cuneo; on 19 September 1943, following the killing of a German soldier and the capture of another two (belonging to the 1st SS Panzer Division Leibstandarte SS Adolf Hitler) by Vian's men, SS major Joachim Peiper had Boves burned and twenty-three villagers executed.

 In spite of this, Vian's partisan group kept growing and continued fighting the occupiers; in March 1944 they joined Major Enrico Martini's 1° Gruppo Divisioni Alpine, of which Vian became deputy commander.
 On 19 April 1944, however, Vian was arrested by the Germans while on a mission in Turin; he was imprisoned and tortured for weeks in the fruitless attempt to force him to reveal the names of his fellow partisans and their hiding places.
-He attempted suicide in prison, cutting his veins with a glass shard found on the prisoner transport vehicle that brought him back to prison, but was treated by his jailers so that he would be able to receive the death penalty.
+He attempted suicide in prison, cutting his veins with a glass shard found on the prisoner transport vehicle that brought him back to prison, but was treated by his jailers so that he could be executed.
 On 22 July 1944 he was hanged from a tree in the center of Turin together with another three partisans, Battista Bena, Felice Bricarello and Francesco Valentino.
 Their bodies were left hanging for a week, as the Germans authorities forbade them to be buried as a warning to the population.
 Vian was posthumously awarded the Gold Medal of Military Valor.